Monroe E. Hawkins

 Monroe E. Hawkins was a state legislator in Arkansas.
 He attended the 1868 Arkansas Constitutional Convention and served in the Arkansas House of Representatives.
 A Republican, he represented Lafayette County, Arkansas.
 He served in the House from 1868 to 1869 and 1873 to 1874.

 He was born in North Carolina where he was enslaved from birth.

+A historical marker was erected in Stamps, Arkansas to commemorate him and two other African Americans who represented Lafayette County, Marshall M. Murray and Conway Barbour.